jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-4-linear-pde.md

 ## Introduction

 We extend ODE methods to fields. **Separation of Variables** is framed as the simultaneous diagonalization of commuting operators.
 We demonstrate that the geometry of the domain (sphere, cylinder, box) dictates the choice of special functions. **Eigenfunction Expansions** are constructed, but we highlight the open question: in what metric space does an infinite series of functions converge to a discontinuous boundary condition?
-We extend ODE methods to fields. **Separation of Variables** is framed as the simultaneous diagonalization of commuting operators.
-We demonstrate that the geometry of the domain (sphere, cylinder, box) dictates the choice of special functions. **Eigenfunction Expansions** are constructed, but we highlight the open question: in what metric space does an infinite series of functions converge to a discontinuous boundary condition?

 ## Mathematical Content